-- a super-block
+- ◆ A super-block

-- a bitmap
+- A bitmap

-- a blockmap
+- ◆ A blockmap

-- data blocks copied from the snapped file system
+- Data blocks copied from the snapped file system

-Figure 11 shows the disk structure of a snapshot file system.
+Figure 1 shows the disk structure of a snapshot file system.

-Figure 11 The Snapshot Disk Structure
+Figure 1.
+The Snapshot Disk Structure

-The super-block is similar to the super-block of a normal VxFS file system, however, the magic number is different and many of the fields are meaningless.
+The super-block is similar to the super-block of a standard VxFS file system, however, the magic number is different and many of the fields are meaningless.